 We’ve compiled tools to help commercial and residential properties in Kansas City, MO to reduce the impact of their greenhouse gas emissions.

 MEC is the facilitator for the city of Kansas City, MO benchmarking ordinance.
 We help private property owners comply with the law.

 Through Kansas City’s Benchmarking ordinance, we help local and regional businesses, tenants, policymakers and others better understand how energy is consumed.
 From there, we provide step-by-step resources on how to optimize energy efficiency, reduce energy debt, access relevant data and receive the benefits of cleaner, more sustainable energy solutions.

 Progress at Eye Level

 The best measure of progress is improved lives.
 Project Living Proof has enabled community members to access information and resources to make their homes more energy efficient.

 “I believe that Project Living Proof is an incredible resource for Kansas City.
 They allowed us to sit down and talk about how we wanted to live sustainably, [we now have] a home that not only performs well but it feels good to be in. it’s comfortable, it’s beautiful, it’s quiet and it’s a model for our peers and our neighbors…” – Lisa Hummel

 Other programs are being developed to create resources for energy efficiency that support an improved energy landscape in the Kansas City region and beyond.

-By Mary English On January 5th of this year, Kansas City’s largest utility, Evergy, announced plans to update the Hawthorn coal-burning power plant with a solar field1.
-This will be […]
+written by MEC’s Buildings Department program manager, Mary English On January 5th, 2023, Kansas City’s largest utility, Evergy, announced plans to update the Hawthorn coal-burning power plant with a solar […]